 If your dog suffers from chronic bad breath even if she is having a high-quality, natural diet, be sure to get her checked out by a veterinarian to see if her bad breath is caused by some underlying health problem.

-If your dog sometimes has bad breath caused by upset tummy or indigestion, try using these herbs:
+If your dog sometimes has bad breath caused by upset tummy or indigestion, try using these home remedies:

-Good snacks that can help clean our dogs' teeth include hard fresh vegetables and fruit, such as carrots and apples.
-Sugar-free hard biscuits that contain herbs (e.g. parsley, mint) are also good for our dogs' teeth and breath.
+Good treats that can help clean our dogs' teeth include hard fresh vegetables and fruit, such as carrots and apples.
+Sugar-free biscuits that contain herbs (e.g. parsley, mint) are also good for dogs' teeth and breath.

 This treat (In Clover Dental Grin Daily Dental Care Chews for Dogs) is also a great dental treat that supports fresh breath and healthy digestion.
 It contains chlorophyll, green tea extract, anise, and more.

 Hard chew toys (e.g. Kong toys) are also effective in cleaning dogs' teeth.
 Toys that are made from strong hard ropes are also good - they are like dental floss for your dog.

 Since plaque and tartar build-up is one reason that causes bad breath in dogs, brushing your dog's teeth daily is important to prevent tartar buildup and subsequent gum diseases.

 Please visit this page for information on brushing your dog's teeth and using other natural products to keep your dog's teeth clean and plaque-free.

 If your dog's bad breath is caused by dental or gum problems, herbs such as calendula, myrrh and goldenseal can help.
 These herbs have strong antibacterial and antiviral properties.